SotirisTsioutsiouliklis/FairLaR/README.md

 - [ ] Replace/Add person all nodes with the new more efficient algorithm.
 - [ ] Add auxiliary .ipynb file for automate experiment process.
 - [ ] Remove unused variables from cpp file.
+- [ ] Fix option for custom ratio in node personilized mode.